sezito2/sami-zito/laundryGuides.md

 # NC State Laundry Guide: Task-Based Documentation for First-Time Laundry Users

 ## Overview
-This project provides structured, user-centered documentation to help college students successfully complete laundry tasks using a variety of residential setups, including communal laundry rooms, in-unit machines, and off-campus facilities.
+This project provides structured, user-centered documentation to help college students complete laundry tasks using a variety of residential setups, including communal laundry rooms, in-unit machines, and off-campus facilities.

 The guide was designed to support first-time users by breaking down the laundry process into clear, task-based instructions and adapting content to different user scenarios.